US STOCKS-Wall St edges down; healthcare sinks and Intel climbs

 Intel Corp jumped 3.44 percent after boosting its annual dividend.
 The chipmaker and Apple, up 1.27 percent, added more upward pressure to the S&P 500 than any other stocks.

-Mobile payments company Square soared 45 percent in its highly-anticipated market debut, while dating website operator Match Group popped 23 percent on their first trading day.
+Mobile payments company Square soared 45 percent in its highly anticipated market debut, while dating website operator Match Group popped 23 percent on its first trading day.

 Data on Thursday appeared to support the Federal Reserve's view of a strengthening labor market ahead of its meeting next month.
 The number of Americans filing for unemployment benefits fell last week.